bpucker/ApiaceaeFNS1/README.md

 ## Extract sequences of highlighted clade
 Extract the sequences belonging to IDs that are highlighted in a phylogenetic tree.
-This scripts enables to selection of specific clades after inspecting a tree.
+This script enables the selection of specific clades after inspecting a tree in FigTree.
+It is important that the "Clade" is selected and colored in red (R=255, G=0,B=0; default) or any other color of choice.
+The color needs to be specified if it is not red.

 ```
 Usage: